Practice Manager Lead – Lindsey Sandhu

-Care Navigation the Cluster have invested in training for frontline staff to allow additional skills and knowledge to actively signpost patients to the most appropriate service available to them.
-Partners include Community Pharmacies, Optometrists, Physiotherapy, Interlink (Wellbeing Coordinator), Staying Well at Work, Social Services Single Point of Access.
+The Cluster have invested in training for frontline staff to develop additional skills and knowledge to actively signpost patients to the most appropriate service available to them.
+Partners include Community Pharmacies, Optometrists, Physiotherapy, Interlink (Wellbeing Coordinator), Staying Well at Work (local authority service) and Social Services Single Point of Access.

 Rhondda Docs Website and Social Media Sites are used for recruitment and sharing information on cluster projects and public health messages.

-Cluster Pharmacists.
-The Cluster continue to fund 5 FTE pharmacists to work in practices.
-Included in the work is poly pharmacy / patient medication reviews which could be by telephone, face to face, in care homes and for housebound patients.
-Many of the practices are now directly employing the pharmacists.
+The Cluster continues to fund 5 FTE pharmacists to work in practices.
+Included in the work is poly pharmacy and patient medication reviews.
+Many of the practices also directly employ pharmacists.

-Grow Rhondda The Cluster developed an 8 week gardening programme for patients who are experiencing Isolation, Mild anxiety or Mild depression, in collaboration with Men’s Sheds Treorchy.
-Grow Rhondda format has been revised to allow referrals from third sector partners.
+The Cluster developed an 8 week gardening programme for patients who are experiencing Isolation, Mild anxiety or Mild depression, in collaboration with Men’s Sheds Treorchy.
 The group is based within gardens at the local community hospital, thus improving the environment for patients and staff.
 The group have also set up a Facebook page to share gardening tips and support each other outside of weekly sessions.